How to use the HTC Hero kernel

 Let me start off with telling you that you can find a lot of information regarding android and boot on the android-dls.com site.

-Let’s cut the chitchat and let me explain you how to boot your Hero with your own fresh kernel.
+There information is useful and there tools are working fine BUT they don’t work for the Hero, actually they do but they miss one thing :) Let’s cut the chitchat and let me explain you how to boot your Hero with your own fresh kernel.
 Assume you have compiled your kernel using my way or your own way you get an zImage.
 Next thing you have to do is download the following things and put them all in one folder including your zImage: boot.img mkbootimg repack-bootimg.pl(altered) unpack-bootimg.pl

 CAUTION: Please make an backup with nandroid before proceeding!!!!!!!